-Writing a great resume to use for your next job search will help to get you noticed and hopefully get you an interview.
-While you need to be qualified for the job, a well written resume can get your foot in the door.
+Even though the Internet is changing a lot about the way we look for jobs, the reality is that many hiring managers still look at resumes.
+Your resume might be in digital format, but it’s still a resume, and writing a great resume to use for your next job search will help you hopefully land an interview.
+While you still need to be qualified for the job, a well written resume can get your foot in the door.

 Where Should You Keep Your Resume?